noahehall/theBookOfNoah/web_technoligies/core/browser/browser.md

 ### use cases
   - act as a middleware (opportunities are limitless)
-  - enable the creation of offline experiences
+  - enable the creation 'of' offline experiences
   - intercept network request
   - react based on network availability
   - background data syncrhonization
   - responding to resource requests from other origins
   - receiving centralized updates to expensive to calculate data
   - client-side compiling and dependency management
-  - hooks for background services
+  - hooks 'for' background services
   - custom templating based on URL patterns
   - performance enhancments
     - prefecting resources, etc